UK baulks at prospect of interest charges on contested EU bill

 On Monday the European Commission confirmed that if Britain missed the Dec.
 1 deadline the bill would be subject to escalating interest charges, starting at 2 percentage points above the Bank of England's 0.5 percent base rate and rising by 0.25 percentage points per month.

-"We do believe that it would be wrong for a member state to find themselves being levied with significant interest payments as the current regulations suggest," he told a committee of MPs scrutinising the EU surcharge.
+"We do believe that it would be wrong for a member state to find themselves being levied with significant interest payments as the current regulations suggest," he told a committee of lawmakers scrutinizing the EU surcharge.

 STRAINED RELATIONS